 Character Profile: Meriwether Compeyson.

 Meriwether Compeyson is the main antagonist of the Charles Dickens novel, Great Expectations, whose criminal activities harmed two people, who in turn shaped much of protagonist Pip’s life.
-A middle-class swindler, Compeyson ropes Abel Magwitch into his schemes, but recieves a lighter sentence as a result of his background.
+A middle-class swindler, Compeyson ropes Abel Magwitch into his schemes, but receives a lighter sentence as a result of his background.
 He abandons Miss Havisham at the altar, and later gets Magwitch arrested.
 After Magwitch returned to England, Compeyson died after drowning in the River Thames while fighting with Magwitch.

 “At Epsom races, a matter of over twenty years ago, I got acquainted wi’ a man whose skull I’d crack wi’ this poker, like the claw of a lobster, if I’d got it on this hob.
 His right name was Compeyson; and that’s the man, dear boy, what you see me a pounding in the ditch, according to what you truly told your comrade arter I was gone last night.